-There are two issues here: first, whether West Virginia might have a claim for reimbursement for its costs in paying for your care and, second, what happens if you were to need Medicaid coverage again in the future.
+There are at least two issues here: first, whether West Virginia might have a claim for reimbursement for its costs in paying for your care and, second, what happens if you were to need Medicaid coverage again in the future.

 I take it that you are doing better and no longer need Medicaid coverage at this time.
 If that’s the case, then the question in terms of reimbursement is whether West Virginia put a lien on your share of the home in Los Angeles.
 West Virginia would have had a right to do so, but my guess is that it’s not equipped to do so out of state.
 If it did place a lien, you would have to reimburse the state for its expenses on your care in order to deliver clear title to the buyer of the house.
 But if it did not place the lien, you could sell the property and keep your share of the proceeds free and clear.

 But it sounds like you do not want to sell the Los Angeles property.
-If you don’t, it as well as your home in West Virginia, would still be subject to claim if you still owned them upon your death and they passed through probate at that time—so-called estate recovery.
-Some states, and I don’t know about West Virginia, have expanded estate recovery to claim against non-probate property.
-Depending on West Virginia’s rules, using a trust or LLC could protect both the cash and your home from this estate recovery.
+If you don’t, it as well as your home in West Virginia, would still be subject to claim if you still owned them upon your death — so-called estate recovery.
+Using a trust or LLC could protect both the cash and your home from this estate recovery.

 So far, this has nothing to do with the five-year penalty period to which you refer.
 That has to do with future eligibility for Medicaid.
 A transfer could cause up to five years of ineligibility for Medicaid after the transfer.
 Be aware that for the transfer to work for future Medicaid eligibility, you may not have access to the transferred funds.
 That may be okay with your house, if you don’t expect to need access to the equity—you would still be allowed to live in it.
-But what about the proceeds of the Los Angeles property—wouldn’t you want those for your living expenses?
+But what about the proceeds of the Los Angeles property if you sold it — wouldn’t you want those for your living expenses?